-The scientific method is a structured and systematic way of finding the truth.
+The scientific method is a structured way of finding the truth.
 It has four basic steps.

 The formula is simple.
-You follow the steps, and the results are data that help you understand what’s going on and the possible reasons.
+You follow the steps, and the results are data that helps you understand what’s going on and the reasons.
 You can find those seeking the truth because they use this method.

 Logic and Rational Thinking is the name of the first training module in our truth-seekers toolbox.
 It teaches us to trust those who seek the truth, not just those trying to affirm what they believe.
 It’s part of a trio of techniques to sharpen our critical thinking skills.
 The second module is 10 Common Logical Fallacies, and the third is The Spiritual Axioms.

 We don’t just read or study them once; we can use these tools every day.
 You’ll be surprised at how often you can apply them to help you make better decisions.
 So, refresher reading is a good practice.
 We use a smartphone reminder to go over all three tools at least once a month.

 We each hold a unique set of spiritual gifts.
 Awakening is the process of these gifts and abilities sleeping in our DNA.
 Opening them is the central theme of many ancient cultures.
 They are the pioneers of these methods.

 We enjoy the fruits of their research.
 They are the storehouses of powerful consciousness development tools.
 We trust these methods because they have been tested with scientific rigor to be repeatable.